sudheerj/vuejs-interview-questions-korean/README.md

        <comp-b v-else></comp-b>
      </keep-alive>
      ```
-     **Note:** Remember that keep-alive tag doesn’t render a DOM element itself, and doesn’t show up in the component parent chain.
+     **Note:** Remember that keep-alive tag doesn't render a DOM element itself, and doesn't show up in the component parent chain.
 81.  ### What are async components?
-     In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it’s needed.
+     In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's needed.
 To make this happen, Vue allows you to define your component as a factory function that asynchronously resolves your component definition.
 These components are known as async component.
      Let's see an example of async component using webpack code-splitting feature,
      ```javascript
      Vue.component('async-webpack-example', function (resolve, reject) {